SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

        - If marks scored are between 989 and900 categories is first-class
        - If marks 899 and 825 categories are Higher Second Class.

-6.**Assignment-6**
+6. **Assignment-6**

     a.
-The bank manager has decided to activate all those accounts which were previously marked as inactive for
-    performing no transaction in the last 365 days.
-Write a PL/SQL block (using the implicit cursor) to update the status of the account, display an approximate message based on the no. of rows affected by the update.Use of %FOUND, %NOTFOUND, %ROWCOUNT.
+The bank manager has decided to activate all those accounts which were previously marked as inactive for performing no transaction in the last 365 days.
+Write a PL/SQL block (using the implicit cursor) to update the status of the account, display an approximate message based on the no. of rows affected by the update.
+        Use of %FOUND, %NOTFOUND, %ROWCOUNT.

+    b.
+The organization has decided to increase the salary of employees by 10% of existing salary, who are having salaries less than the average salary of the organization.
+Whenever such salary updates take place, a record for the same is maintained in the increment_salary table.

+       **EMP (E_no , Salary) increment_salary(E_no , Salary)**

+    c.
+Write PL/SQL block using explicit cursor for following requirements: College has decided to mark all those students detained (D) who are having attendance less than 75%.
+Whenever such an update takes place, a record for the same is maintained in the D_Stud table.

+    d.
+Write a PL/SQL block of code using parameterized Cursor that will merge the data available in the newly created table N_RollCall with the data available in the table O_RollCall.
+If the data in the first table already exists in the second table then that data should be skipped.

+    e.
+Write the PL/SQL block for following requirements using parameterized Cursor:
+       Consider table EMP(e_no, d_no, Salary), department wise average salary should be inserted into the new table dept_salary(d_no, Avg_salary).